Local Regulations

 Environmental Requirements

-- Environmental Impact Assessment: Conduct an assessment if the cleanout involves significant amounts of waste or potential environmental hazards.
+- Environmental Impact Assessments: Conduct assessments if the cleanout involves significant waste or impact on the property’s surroundings.

 Required Documentation